nuagenetworks/nuage-metroae/README.md

 # Metro: Automated Deployment of Nuage Software

-**NOTE: This package is considered Beta quality.
-It can be used for customer demos and PoCs but should first be tested in your lab to make sure it will work.
-It should not be distributed.

 ## What's new

 1. VSD HA/cluster support, limited to exactly 3 VSD nodes